Our Science – Singer Website

 Molecular Mechanisms Regulating Gene Expression

-The long-term goal of our research program is to define the molecular mechanisms regulating gene expression, using the MHC class I genes as a model system.
-To that end, we focus on three areas: 1) core promoter architecture and function in basal and activated transcription, 2) analyses of the regulatory mechanisms associated with transcription initiation, and 3) the role of epigenetic regulation.
+The long-term goal of our research program is to define the molecular mechanisms regulating gene expression.
+To that end, the lab focuses on three main areas: 1) analyses of the factors and regulatory mechanisms that govern transcription initiation; 2) core promoter architecture and function in constitutive and activated transcription; 3) the role of epigenetic regulation.